 TikTok’s privacy policy also explicitly states, “We may collect information about you from other publicly available sources.”

-While the above is not the full list of user data TikTok collects, it’s still a large amount of information.
-It’s important to note that in 2021, privacy researcher, Pallaeon Lin, from the University of Toronto's Citizen Lab, performed research on TikTok and concluded that its data collection isn’t actually any worse than other social platforms such as Meta or tech corporations like Google.
+While the above is not the full list of user data that TikTok collects, it still represents a large amount of information.
+In 2021, privacy researcher Pallaeon Lin from the University of Toronto's Citizen Lab conducted research on TikTok and concluded that its data collection isn’t significantly worse than that of other social platforms, such as Meta or tech corporations like Google.

 Lin added that these tests found TikTok to be free of explicit vulnerabilities and malware-like behavior — at least at the time of testing — but Lin was unable to see what happened to user data once it was collected.